germal/Semantic-Segmentation-and-3D-Detection-using-Lidar-Point-Clouds/README.md

 2. https://github.com/jbehley/SuMa

-We can also use ```1 0 0 0 0 1 0 0 0 0 1 0``` for each scan inside 'poses.txt' file if we couldn't generate the poses mentioned above.
+You can also use ```1 0 0 0 0 1 0 0 0 0 1 0``` for each scan inside 'poses.txt' file if we couldn't generate the poses mentioned above (If we follow this method, every scan will be super position on each other at the starting point).
 For example, if we have 3 scans (3 .bin file inside 'velodyne' folder) of a dataset, the 'poses.txt' file should look like this:
 ```
 1 0 0 0 0 1 0 0 0 0 1 0
 1 0 0 0 0 1 0 0 0 0 1 0